Adelic line bundles on quasi-projective varieties: Examples and constructions

 To illustrate the idea, we restrict to the geometric case that $k$ is a field.
 Let $X$ be an essentially quasi-projective integral scheme over $k$, as defined in \S\ref{sec models}.
 Define \emph{the Zariski--Riemann space associated to $X$} to be the ringed space

 where the limit is over all projective models $\CX$ of $X$ over $k$.
-In the limit process, the underlying space $\wt X$ is endowed with the limit topology, i.e., the coarsest topology so that all the projections $p_{\CX}:\wt X\to \CX$ to projective models $\CX$ of $X$ are continuous.
+In the limit process, the underlying space $\wt X$ is endowed with the limit topology, i.e. the coarsest topology, so that all the projections $p_{\CX}:\wt X\to \CX$ to projective models $\CX$ of $X$ are continuous.
 The structure sheaf $\CO_{\wt X}$ is defined to be the direct limit of $p_{\CX}^{-1}\CO_\CX$ over all projective models $\CX$ of $X$.

-If $X=\Spec K$ for a finitely generate field $k$, the space $\wt X$ is exactly the classical Zariski--Riemann space introduced by Zariski.
+If $X=\Spec F$ for a finitely generated field $F$ over $k$, the space $\wt X$ is exactly the classical Zariski--Riemann space introduced by Zariski.
 In the general situation, the space $\wt X$ is the relative Zariski--Riemann space $\mathrm{RZ}_{X}(\CX_0)$ introduced by \cite[\S B2]{Tem}, here $\CX_0$ is a fixed projective model of $X$ over $k$.

 By definition, there is a canonical morphism $X\to\wt X$ induced by the morphism $X\to \CX$.
 Another key property is that $\wt X$ is quasi-compact; see \cite[Prop.
 B.2.3]{Tem}.